xuwd1/yet-another-cmake-kernel-module/README.md

 This was made possible simply by generating and building a dummy module at cmake configuring time to get the compile options that Kbuild system emitted and instructing cmake to use similar compile options for generating the compilation database.

+A new feature introduced in this template project is to control whether to use a header-only kernel tree for actual building of the module while using a given full kernel tree for compilation database generation.
+This was designed considering that it could be very convenient if we can check the kernel source implementations while browsing the headers.

 This repository was inspired by [cmake-kernel-module](https://github.com/enginning/cmake-kernel-module)

 ## Usage